aryankeluskar/MelodySyncer-Py/README.md

-# MelodySyncer - The Fastest Spotify to Youtube API Ever.
+# MelodySyncer - Archive of the Old API

-MelodySyncer is a **Web API** to convert Spotify songs or playlists to their Youtube equivalent.
-It is also the **most accurate** since it uses a unique scoring system that minimizes searching credits and maximises accuracy by factoring in song metadata.
-Takes less than **100 milliseconds** per song!
-Built using Async Python + FastAPI, hosted on Vercel.
+> [!note]
+> When I was 17, I wrote this API to help out an indie music app.
+It took less than 100 milliseconds per song, which was already **30-50x** faster than every other conversion API, but I knew I could do better.
+Therefore, I took the ultimate decision of re-writing this API in Rust, which you can find at [dub.sh/melodysyncer](https://dub.sh/melodysyncer).

+> I am truly humbled by all of the 31,000 requests this API has received over the past year.
+This project represented a big leap in my journey, and I hope to continue to make more projects like this in the future ❤️

-#### You get: _Skip manual searching, Directly get a List, Peace of Mind_ <br> I get _(hopefully): Star, Heart, Follow :)_
+#### You get: Skip manual searching, Directly get a List, Peace of Mind <br> I get (hopefully): Star, Heart, Follow :)

-## Usage
+## Usage-Old

-Visit [dub.sh/melodysyncer](https://dub.sh/melodysyncer) to access this API.
-Check out detailed API documentation [here](https://melodysyncer.aryankeluskar.com/docs) generated with OpenAPI <br>
+This version is built using Async Python + FastAPI.
+It was the fastest Spotify to Youtube API ever at the time which could convert Spotify songs or playlists to their Youtube equivalent.
+It is also the **most accurate** by factoring in song metadata.
+Visit [dub.sh/old-melodysyncer](https://dub.sh/old-melodysyncer) to access this API.
+Check out detailed API documentation [here](https://old-melodysyncer.aryankeluskar.com/docs) generated with OpenAPI <br>

-**Example**: `https://melodysyncer.aryankeluskar.com/playlist?query=7fITt66rmO4QIeNs2LPRDj` responds with [a list of YouTube Links](## "can't reveal links in README for copyright purposes") which can be processed with `HttpRequest` in Java, or `requests.get` in Python.
+**Example**: `https://old-melodysyncer.aryankeluskar.com/playlist?query=7fITt66rmO4QIeNs2LPRDj` responds with [a list of YouTube Links](## "can't reveal links in README for copyright purposes") which can be processed with `HttpRequest` in Java, or `requests.get` in Python.
 This data can be stored in an Array or List for further processing.

 ### GET /